-Glen is the firm’s president and specializes in planning for transitioning into retirement and tax efficient investment management.
+Glen is the firm’s director of consulting services and specializes in planning for transition into retirement, ageing issues, and tax efficient investment management.
 His clients include executives of public and private companies, business owners, and retirees.
 Glen is the co-founder of West Financial Services and has over 40 years of experience in investment management and personal financial planning.
-Previous positions at West Financial Services include chief investment officer and director of financial planning.
-Glen is currently a senior vice president of Sandy Spring Bank, serving on the bank’s Investment Committee and Retirement Plan Investment Committee.
+Previous positions at West Financial Services include president, chief investment officer, and director of financial planning.
+Glen is a senior vice president at Sandy Spring Bank.

-Glen earned his bachelor’s in Political Science at West Virginia University and is a CERTIFIED FINANCIAL PLANNER™ professional.
-He is a member of the Financial Planning Association (FPA), the National Association of Personal Financial Advisors (NAPFA) and the Washington D.C.
-Estate Planning Council.
+Glen earned his bachelor’s in Political Science at West Virginia University and is a CERTIFIED FINANCIAL PLANNER™ professional, having earned that designation in 1986.
+He is a member of the Financial Planning Association (FPA), the National Association of Personal Financial Advisors (NAPFA), the Washington D.C.
+Estate Planning Council, and the Washington Association of Money Managers (WAMM).

-Glen was recognized by Washingtonian magazine as a member of the Top Wealth Adviser Hall of Fame for being named a Top Fee-Only Financial Planner1 (2022) at least 8 times out of the past 14 years.
-He was also listed a Top Financial Professionals2 in Northern Virginia Magazine (2022).
-In April 2018, West Financial Services was honored with the Above and Beyond Award3 presented by Employer Support of the Guard and Reserve (a Department of Defense program) State Committees to recognize employers at the local level who have gone above and beyond the legal requirements of the Uniformed Services Employment and Reemployment Rights Act.
+Glen was recognized by Washingtonian magazine as a member of the Top Wealth Adviser 2023 Hall of Fame for being named a Top Fee-Only Financial Planner1 (2024) at least 8 times out of the past 14 years.
+He was also listed a Top Financial Professionals2 in Northern Virginia Magazine (2023).

 1Washingtonian: Top (Fee-Only) Financial Advisers